 Open shelving breaks up the visual weight of upper cabinets, giving a light and airy feel to your kitchen.
 They are also super functional; use them to keep the dishes and kitchen tools you use the most within reach.

-For a similar look with less renovation, remove the doors of some of your cabinets, and then paint what remains to blend into the wall.
+For a similar look that doesn't require removing any cabinetry, try taking the doors off existing cabinets and paint the backs to blend into the wall.

 Tip!
 Stainless steel floating shelves are smooth, durable, and blend nicely with stainless appliances.